infovista-opensource/vistamart-datasource/README.md

 A OAuth2 Client Application must be created into the VistaPortal Management Console
 - Log on the VistaPortal Management Console
 - Go to the "OAuth2 Client Application" section
-- Create a new application by selecting a *Confidential* client type
+- Create a new application by selecting the client type *Confidential*
 - Mark down the 2 following important parameters : *Client ID* and *Client secret*

 ![Configuration example](https://github.com/infovista/vistamart-datasource/blob/master/src/images/vportal.png?raw=true)